 Young Minds: Young Minds offers Information on a variety of conditions for young people.
 Including tips on looking after yourself, a guide to support others and information for parents.

 The Mix: The Mix offers a range of support and information on lots of different aspects of life for young people aged 25 or under.
 This includes information on mental health.
 They also offer a 24/7 crisis text support across the UK.
 Text THEMIX to 85258.
-They have a helpline which you can contact on: tel: 08088084994 for counselling support and a 1-2-1 chatline.
+They have a helpline which you can contact on: tel: 08088084994 for counselling support and a 1-2-1 chatline. • Every Mind Matters: Every Mind Matters (18 yo +) • CALM (campaign against living miserably) :taking a stand against suicide by provoking conversation, running life-saving services and bringing people together so they reject living miserably, get help when they need it and don't die by suicide.
+Free confidential support, information and signposting for men.
+Phonelines open 5 pm to midnight every day.
+Stay Alive app is a suicide prevention resource for the UK, packed full of useful information and tools to help you stay safe in crisis.

 Suicide Prevention

-At The Northern School of Art we recognise that universities have a responsibility to help prevent student suicide.
+At The Northern School of Art we recognise that educational institutions have a responsibility to help prevent student suicide.
 We aim to do this through a school wide approach to developing an understating of awareness and education around suicide prevention and intervention.
 We have developed a Suicide Prevention Plan informed by the Universities UK guidance: “Suicide-Safe Universities”.
 Our plan outlines the School’s commitment to reducing the risk of suicide in our community.

 Papyrus: Papyrus is the national charity dedicated to the prevention of suicide for young people.
 They have a fantastic website with plenty of information and advice:papyrus-uk.org/